Enemy Airmen's Act: Allied casualties

-It is estimated that 132 Allied airmen shot down during bombing raids on Japan in 1944–45 were executed after summary trials or drumhead court-martials.
+It is estimated that 132 Allied airmen shot down during bombing raids on Japan in 1944–45 were executed after summary trials or drumhead courts-martial.
 33 American airmen were deliberately killed by IJA personnel at Fukuoka, including 15 who were beheaded shortly after the Japanese Government's intention to surrender was announced on August 15, 1945.
 Mobs of civilians also killed several Allied airmen before the Japanese military arrived to take the men into custody.
 Another 94 airmen died from other causes while in Japanese custody, including 52 who were killed when they were deliberately left in a prison during the bombing of Tokyo on May 24–25, 1945.

 In July 1945, a flight of American B-24 aircraft were sent on a mission to bomb Japanese-controlled Singapore.
 As they flew over to the target, they were shot down by two Japanese warships, the destroyer Kamikaze and the minesweeper, Toshimaru.
 Seven survivors were picked up by the two ships and brought to the naval base at Seletar where they were detained for some time.
 On August 4/5, 1945, the flyers were executed.